 The Group places considerable importance to establish a diversified and stable funding.
 While customer deposits form the primary portion of the Group's funding, certificates of deposit and medium term notes are issued at opportune time in order to lengthen the funding maturity and optimise asset and liability maturities.
 Short-term interbank deposits are taken on a limited basis with the aim of maintaining the presence in the market and the Group is a net lender to the interbank market.
-Intra-group funding transactions are carried out at arm's length.
-Subsidiaries are required to observe their regulatory requirements in their own jurisdictions and manage and meet their funding needs without assuming any contingent support from other Group's entities.
-As at 31 December 2018, subsidiaries in other jurisdictions did not have any major funding needs that required the support of the Group for them to carry out their own business or maintain their liquidity positions.
+The table below shows the Group's concentration of major sources of funding as at 31 December 2019.